Jan Matulka: Work

 Personal and global financial woes soon prevented Matulka from traveling annually to Paris.
 In 1928 he sublet his studio there to jazz painter Stuart Davis.
-Later Josef Šíma sublet it, taking it over completely from Matulka in 1934. Šíma stored all Matulka's paintings and other works left in the studio, eventually transporting them to his own house in Fontainebleau, where unfortunately these things did not survive World War II.
+Later Josef Šíma sublet it, taking it over completely from Matulka in 1934. Šíma stored all Matulka's paintings and other works left in the studio, eventually transporting them to his own house in Fontainebleau, where these things did not survive World War II.

 From 1934 until it ended in 1935 Matulka became one of the few abstract painters to join the Public Works of Art Project, giving him a taste for murals and public art.
 Immediately afterward he joined the Federal Art Project and also worked on the Williamsburg Houses, eventually completing two murals, both of which were eventually destroyed or painted over.

 Isolation and death

 In 1936 Matulka helped found the American Abstract Artists, but refused to join the group.
 His emotional state continued to decline, even more so when his sister Barbara killed herself on 5 July.
 By the time his association with the Federal Art Project ended in 1939 he had become even more socially and emotionally isolated.
 He continued painting more and more experimental works.

 Over the next few decades Matulka received much acclaim from his exhibitions, but remained relatively withdrawn from society.
 As age caught up with him, he suffered from many health issues, including deafness.
 Matulka died 25 June 1972 in New York City.